-This baked Italian chicken recipe honors summer by using some of the best vegetables of the season: tomatoes, zucchini, and green beans.
+This easy baked Italian chicken recipe features a zippy balsamic marinade and some of the best vegetables of the summer season: tomatoes, zucchini, and green beans.
 The variety makes the final dish beautiful, colorful, and nutritious.

 No time to marinade?
 Try this Italian Sausage and Rice Casserole (also one pan + easy + delicious) or this sheet pan Sausage and Peppers.